-This course is an introduction to hospitality, finance, human services, and education.
+This course is an introduction to hospitality, finance, human services, food production and early childhood education.
 Students will become familiar with the management, marketing and operations of restaurants and other food services, and lodging.
 The management of personal finances, early childhood education and training services are explored.
 Preparing individuals for employment in career pathways that relate to families and human needs will be included.